 From the gates of Fort Campbell, Kentucky, to Nashville’s Jefferson Street club scene to his fiery Monterey Pop Festival appearance, rock legend Jimi Hendrix‘s comet-like career could fill several books — and has.

-The Center for Popular Music at MTSU is adding two music historians’ expertise to that collection via video Wednesday, Oct.
-21, at noon Central when it releases “Jimi Hendrix: A-Z” on its website in this 50th anniversary year of his tragic death.
+The Center for Popular Music at MTSU added two music historians’ expertise to that collection via video Wednesday, Oct.
+21, when it released “Jimi Hendrix: A-Z” on its website in this 50th anniversary year of his tragic death.

-The online conversation, available free to the public at http://mtsu.edu/popmusic, features author and Department of Recording Industry professor Mike Alleyne and Katie Rainge-Briggs, a doctoral candidate in MTSU’s Public History Program and a curatorial resident at the National Museum of African American Music in Nashville.
+The online conversation, which is available free to watch above and at http://mtsu.edu/popmusic, features author and Department of Recording Industry professor Mike Alleyne and Katie Rainge-Briggs, a doctoral candidate in MTSU’s Public History Program and a curatorial resident at the National Museum of African American Music in Nashville.

 Hendrix formally began playing guitar at age 15.
 He was at Fort Campbell by age 19, briefly serving with the 101st Airborne, and heard about Nashville’s thriving R&B scene while playing music around Clarksville, Tennessee.
 His Nashville time led to touring the South with his own band and also backing artists that included Sam Cooke and Jackie Wilson.

 By 1964, Hendrix had made his way to New York City, where his artistry helped him make the connections that would lead to the creation of The Jimi Hendrix Experience and the records that first brought them stardom in 1966.